Pistrix/Zeros-of-Eisenstein-Series/README.md

 Further details on the functions and running them can be found in the comments of the code.

-WARNING: Functions to not check weight.
+WARNING: Functions do not check weight.
 User might get unexpected results from odd or small weights.